kshedden/case_studies/methods/survival.md

 we will see below, many popular methods for survival analysis assume proportional hazards, but it is important to note that this proportionality may not hold in a particular setting.

+## Estimating marginal hazard functions

+The cumulative survival function is easier to estimate than the hazard function, but is more difficult to interpret.
+The most basic non-parametric estimate of the cumulative hazard function under right censoring with no trunction is the *Nelson-Aalen* estimator:

+$$ \hat{H}(t) = \sum_{i: t_i \le t} d_i/n_i, $$

+using the same notation as used above when presenting the product-limit estimator of the survival function.
+Since the hazard function $h$ is the derivative of the cumulative hazard function $H$, it is possible to estimate $h$ by numerically differentiating an estimate of $H$.

 ## Hazard regression